alecramsay/rdadata/README.md

 - [Shapes](./docs/shapes.md): Shape properties by precinct.
 - [Graph](./docs/graph.md): Precinct adjacency graph.

+At present, data for [fifteen states](./docs/states.md) have been extracted.
+In the future, we may extract data for other states.

+# Code

 Some application helpers are described here:

 - [Scripts](./docs/scripts.md): Scripts to re-format the data for specific applications.